-All expenditures are accounted for on accrual basis, aggregated under the respective areas.
+All costs and expenses are accounted for on accrual basis, aggregated under the respective areas.
 Direct costs are attributed to the activity where possible.
 Where costs are not wholly attributable to an activity, they are apportioned on a basis consistent with the use of resources.